 There is a 4.2” digital screen between the both with shows you a host of things.
 It gives you instructions on how to start the vehicle and an analogue-cum-digital clock.
 A small Baleno model shows up when you leave a certain door open showing which door is open and it also pops up when the reverse parking sensors are engaged.
 We had the most fun while using the power & torque charts.
 It shows you what portion of the total available power & torque you are using.

 That is not the end of it.
 You get graphical displays on fuel economy along with a distance to empty read out.
 You also have the option to check fuel economy or average speed over a period of time.
 All the settings can be adjusted from the same MID.
 With consumers now wanting to be in the know about everything, we love the MID.
 We spent way too much time exploring the MID.
 It was just that intriguing.
 The wiper, indicator and light stalks are chubby little units.
 Other premium features you get on the Baleno include rain sensing rain wipers & auto headlamps.
 The centre console on the dash is minimalistic and we love this approach.
 It simply makes the cabin a better place to be in.
-You get a 7” infotainment system, it’s the same hardware as on the Ciaz and S-Cross, but with Apple’s CarPlay.
-We thought Android Auto would make more sense here.
-Just because of the sheer volume of Android phone in India.
-However, it is the first car in India to feature CarPlay and this gives Maruti bragging rights.
+You get a 7” infotainment system, it’s the same hardware as on the Ciaz and S-Cross, but with Apple’s CarPlay and Android's Auto.
+It is the first car in India to feature CarPlay and Auto which gives Maruti bragging rights.
 The screen has a neat silver bezel.
 On either side lie vertical AC vents.

 Below the infotainment system, nestled at the bottom of the ‘V’, is the climate control system.
 It houses a round and crisp display.
 Surrounding the display are a host of chunky buttons for various air-con controls.